nigel-bruce-khan/BEASTLAB22/assignment1/report/README.md

 Triad completes by returning a variable of type double named time_spent, indicating how much time was spent on the _. computation of vector A for each of the vector lenghts N a certain number of times REP ._

-C) We use `#pragma omp parallel` to create a parallel region where threads can be spanned.
-Using the definition from IBM, “The omp parallel directive explicitly instructs the compiler to parallelize the chosen block of code”
+**C)** We use `#pragma omp parallel` to create a parallel region where threads can be spanned.
+Using the definition from IBM, “The omp parallel directive explicitly instructs the compiler to parallelize the chosen block of code”.
+Without it, the program would still yield correct behavior, but without any parallelism.

 D) aligned_loc() is a function introduced by the new C11 standard.
 It allows to allocate memory spaces with given alignments greater than those admitted by malloc.
 This function has the following structure: void *aligned_alloc(size_t __alignment, size_t __size)